What is the 'Master's degree rule'?

 What do we consider exceptional circumstances?We always make an individual and concrete assessment of your situation.

-Exceptional circumstances are when you have become unfit for work within your profession, e.g. you have been found to have lost your capacity to work.
+Exceptional circumstances are when you have become unfit for work within your profession.
+You must be able do document that you have lost your capacity to work.

 What do we not consider exceptional circumstances?